FaVIQ: FAct Verification from Information-seeking Questions: Data

 This data is particularly well suited to fact checking because individual examples require identification of entities, events, or properties that are semantically close but distinct: the fact that a user asked an ambiguous question $q$ without realizing the difference between $(q_1, a_1)$ and $(q_2, a_2)$ indicates that the distinction is non-trivial and is hard to notice without sufficient background knowledge about the topic of the question.

-\paragraph{From regular questions ({\em \N})} We use the QA data consisting of a set of $\left(q, a \right)$: an information-seeking question $q$ and its answer $a$.
+\paragraph{From regular questions ({\em \N} set)} We use the QA data consisting of a set of $\left(q, a \right)$: an information-seeking question $q$ and its answer $a$.
 We then obtain an invalid answer to $q$, denoted as $a_\mathrm{neg}$, from an off-the-shelf QA model for which we use the model from \citet{karpukhin2020dense}---DPR followed by a span extraction model.
-We carefully choose $a_\mathrm{neg}$ with tricks to obtain the hard negative but not the false negative; details provided in Appendix~\ref{app:data-construction}.
+We choose $a_\mathrm{neg}$ with heuristics to obtain hard negatives but not the false negative; details provided in Appendix~\ref{app:data-construction}.
 We use $(q, a)$ and $(q, a_\mathrm{neg})$ as a valid and an invalid question-answer pair, respectively.

-We can think of $(q, a_\mathrm{neg})$ as a {\em hard} negative pair chosen adversarially from the QA model.
-This data can be obtained on a much larger scale than the \D\ set because annotating a single valid answer is easier than annotating disambiguations.
+We can think of $(q, a_\mathrm{neg})$ as a {\em hard} negative pair chosen adversarially from the QA model.\footnote{ It is possible that the \N\ set contains bias derived from the use of DPR.
+We thus consider the \N\ set as a source for data augmentation, while \D\ provides the main data.} This data can be obtained on a much larger scale than the \D\ set because annotating a single valid answer is easier than annotating disambiguations.